noahehall/theBookOfNoah/linux/docker/docker_new.md

           - route traffic for a particular destination through a proxy
           - often used to route unsecure traffic through secure channels like an SSH tunnel

+      - `-p | --publish`
+        - publish a containers port(s) to the host
+        - i.e. maps container network interface ports to host network interface ports
+      - `-P | --publish-all`
+        - publish all exposed ports to random host ports if no host port is specified
+        - note the capital P

 ```sh
   # hello world